 3. Poster and presentation.
-In term 2 you give a short presentation on your project to an audience of other 3H students, the supervisors, and possibly some further members of staff.
+In term 2 you give a short presentation on your project to an audience of other 4H students, the supervisors, and possibly some further members of staff.
+This presentation normally takes place on the Wednesday afternoon of Teaching Week 17.
 We recommend that a computer and projector be used to organize the presentation, in which case an electronic copy of your presentation material will be collected.